kdamoah/sql-project/README.md

 # SQL Project
 This is a project I did as part of my comprehensive exams in fulfillment of my degree in Computer Information Systems and Business Analystics.
-Based on the Entity Relationship Diagram (ERD) and the data, sql queries and statements are written to create a database in order to extract data to answer some questions.
+Based on the Entity Relationship Diagram (ERD) and the data, sql queries and statements are written using SQLite to create a database in order to extract data to answer some questions.

 #### Entity Relationship Diagram (ERD)
 ![ERD](https://github.com/kdamoah/sql-project/blob/main/images/ERD.JPG "Entity Relationship Diagram")